git/git.github.io/rev_news/drafts/edition-24.md

     > **We’re only as free as the software that we use.**

-  * Top Ten Worst Repositories to host on GitHub
+  * "Top Ten Worst Repositories to host on GitHub"
     Carlos Martin Nieto, _GitHub_

     Carlos give insights into some of the challenges that GitHub meets